KSP-KOS/KOS/doc/source/structures/vessels/deltav.rst

 numbers the stock KSP game calculates for you in the user interface (in the staging list display).
-There are in fact two different kinds of DeltaV structures in kOS - one that refers to the whole veseel, or one that refers to just one stage of the vessel.
+There are in fact two different kinds of DeltaV structures in kOS - one that refers to the whole vessel, or one that refers to just one stage of the vessel.

 You can obtain a DeltaV about the sum of the whole vessel